 Marriage Outside Australia

-Smartraveller is an online portal that provides detailed information about marriage overseas.
+Smartraveller is an online portal that provides detailed information about marriage overseas (click here).
 If you intend to marry overseas, please note that marriage celebrants authorised in Australia can only perform legal marriages within Australia.
 However, should you be marrying within Canada, Germany, Ireland, New Zealand, United Kingdom or United States of America, Carol Provan is an ordained minister with the Universal Life Church Monastery, meaning she can officiate over your destination wedding.

 Whilst marriage laws vary in each country (including state and county jurisdictions), Carol is able to provide important requirements set forth by the relevant local and/or state government agency depending upon your choice of permissible location (listed above).
 Carol will also advise of any additional timeframes or further costs incurred as part of her services for any added documentation required.
+Please note that same-sex marriage is currently not recognised in Northern Ireland (under the jurisdiction of the United Kingdom).

 It’s important to note that an overseas marriage cannot be registered in Australia, however the foreign marriage certificate will be evidence the marriage has occurred.
 Ensure you keep this certificate as it may not be easy to replace if lost and provides the only evidence of the overseas marriage.

 Furthermore, it may not be possible to rely on a marriage certificate issued overseas for some purposes in Australia.
-A party to a marriage which takes place overseas may not be able to rely on an overseas marriage certificate to have an Australian driver’s licence or an Australian passport issued in their married name.
+A party to a marriage which takes place overseas may not be able to rely on an overseas marriage certificate to obtain an Australian driver’s licence or an Australian passport issued in their married name.
 An overseas marriage will generally be recognised in Australia if it:

 - Was a valid marriage in the overseas country; and,